YangLab/SCAPTURE/README.md

 	-b          -- Cell Ranger aligned BAM file
 	--pas       -- PASs peaks file to quantify
-	--celllist  -- cell barcode file as white list(one barcode per line), or use "--celllist FromBAM" to extract all cell barcode from input BAM (for unfiltered BAM, it might spend a lot of time).
+	--celllist  -- cell barcode file as white list(one barcode per line), or use "--celllist FromBAM" to used all cell barcode in BAM file. from input BAM (for unfiltered BAM, it might spend a lot of time).
 	--celltype  -- cell type annotation file
 	               (tab split,